 Ft.
 Lauderdale Airport is also the largest Spirit Airlines hub, connecting to many Caribbean and South American destinations.
 But Delta Airlines presence in this airport is still strong, and it maintains a small, but significant, Delta Sky Club in Fort Lauderdale International Airport

-Fort Lauderdale International Airport is located 30 miles north of the congested Miami International Airport, or less than 40 minute drive without any traffic.
+Fort Lauderdale International Airport is 30 miles north of the congested Miami International Airport, or less than 40 minute drive without any traffic.

-The Delta Sky Club in Ft.
-Lauderdale International Airport is located in the center of Terminal 2, next to the gate information center.
+The Delta Sky Club in Fort Lauderdale International Airport is in the center of Terminal 2, next to the gate information center.
 It is clearly marked with many signs to send you to the right direction.

 Accessing Delta Sky Club in Fort Lauderdale

 If you fly on a Delta First Class flights or Delta One, they may give you an invitation to use this convenient lounge.

 However, if you don’t have status or complimentary access, you can purchase the day pass for $59 at the front desk.
 Certain Amex credit cards will allow additional guests either for free or at a discounted rate of $29.
-The Delta Sky Club staff can assist you if you have any questions.

 If you prefer to do so, you can use SkyMiles to pay the fee: 70,000/47,000 miles will do it.
 You can find the exact rules to sign up at the official Delta Sky Club page here.

 If you own the American Express Platinum card, you are also welcome to use this lounge as long as you have a same-day Delta boarding pass.

-Business Lounge Layout
+Delta FLL Business Lounge Layout

-Delta First Class Lounge in Fort Lauderdale is a very small business lounge, although the layout of the seating and food is strategic to maximize space.
+The Delta First Class Lounge in Fort Lauderdale is a very small business lounge, although the layout of the seating and food is strategic to maximize space.

 They are adjacent to the front desk, and stretched through the bar and the end of the room.

-Food and drink selection
+Food and drink at Delta Sky Club FLL

 The staff does a great job making sure that none of the food ran out.

 The lounge has a nice coffee machine for making espresso drinks, like shots, lattes, and cappuccinos.
 In the morning, two additional carafes are provided for regular coffee and decaf coffee.

 For non-coffee drinkers, they have lots of tea for you.

 The amenities here are pretty standard.
 Here are a few things that they offer at the business lounge.

 This Delta Sky Club provides a selection of local and nationwide newspapers.
 A few other publications, such as National Geographic magazines and the current Delta Sky Magazines are available as well.

 The lounge has a bar, of course.
 As is the case with almost all Delta Sky Clubs in the nation, they provide complimentary drinks, such as local beer and wine.

 Bathrooms and showers

 There are bathrooms inside the lounge.
 But there are, unfortunately, no shower facilities in this Sky Club.
 I really like the update though.

 Wi-Fi is available and password protected.
 The password changes at Delta Sky Clubs every couple of weeks.
 But Delta always posts those passwords throughout the lounge.

 Business and Workstations